Skip to content

 .\scripts\manage-cluster.bat

-The above command will start a shell session on a Docker container, generate a kubeconfig entry and connect to the VPN.
-Once the command completes, you will be able to manage the cluster via helm/kubectl.
+This command starts a Shell session on a Docker container, generates a kubeconfig entry, and connects to the VPN.
+Once the command completes, you can manage the cluster through helm/kubectl.

 Note